 How to address money worries following the death of a loved one

 The Employment Rights Act 1996, which is applicable to England, Wales & Scotland, entitles all workers to reasonable time off for an emergency involving a dependent.
+A dependant can be a partner, spouse, child, grandchild, parent or someone who depends on you for care.

 Reasonable time off generally refers to the time required to address practical matters following a death, such as arranging a funeral.
 UK law does not stipulate precisely how much ‘time off’ should be granted.
 A common amount given is 2 to 5 days, and time to grieve is typically not accounted for.
 A dependent is defined as anyone who reasonably relies on you for help in an emergency.

 However, ultimately, the amount of time off granted is at the discretion of your employer and will vary from company to company.
 There are likely many factors your employer will take into consideration, such as how much time other employees have been approved in similar circumstances and your relation to the person that died.
 Most companies should have a documented compassionate leave policy, detailed either in your employment contract or a staff handbook.
+Tell your employer as soon as possible how much time you will need so it can be agreed.

 Employers are not legally obliged to offer paid compassionate leave; however, some may choose to.

 Many people find meeting their employer face to face early on useful and try to have your contract (or document which details a compassionate leave policy) to hand.
 Unlike requesting time off via an email or letter, meeting face to face leaves little room for ambiguity.
 If there is any uncertainty around your compassionate leave entitlement, this presents an opportunity to ask for clarification.
 If your employer suggests you “take as much time as you need”, this is a very general statement it’s usually sensible to ask for specifics with regards to time off.
 This will help manage your expectations and your employers.
+After you have had your face to face meeting, you can put your request for bereavement leave in writing.

 If your company has a compassionate leave policy the correct procedure for employees/employers to adhere to should be documented here.
 It may be the case that, yes, some employers ask for evidence of the reason an employee is taking this leave (i.e. an obituary or funeral notice).